vuolter/hono-compress/README.md

 - content size threshold and custom filtering
 - Cloudflare Workers and Deno Deploy runtime detection
 - works with [Node](https://nodejs.org/), [Deno](https://deno.com/) and [Bun](https://bun.sh/)

+Leave a star on GitHub if you like it 🙏

 ## Installation